Ward No. 140, Kolkata Municipal Corporation: History

 Post-independence developments saw the introduction of adult franchise in municipal elections in 1962.
 The number of wards increased from 75 to 100.
 Tollygunge was merged with Kolkata in 1953.
 The Calcutta Municipal Corporation Act 1980, which came into effect in 1984, extended the boundaries of Kolkata by including South Suburban, Garden Reach and Jadavpur municipalities in Kolkata.
 With the addition of Joka to Kolkata, the number of wards rose to 144.

 Geography

 Ward No. 140 is bordered on the north by Jeliapara Road, Dr. Abdul Kabir Road, southern boundary of Akra mauza and Kailash Mistry lane; on the east by the railway siding, Panchpara Road and western boundary of Akra mauza; on the south by S.A,Farooquie Road (Akra Road); and on the west by Jeliapara Road, Bagdipara Road, eastern boundary of Akra mauza and Bhanga Khal Road.

-The ward is served by Metiabruz police station of Kolkata Police.
+The ward is served by Nadial police station of Kolkata Police.

 Watgunge Women police station, located at 16, Watgunge Street, Kolkata-700023, covers all police districts under the jurisdiction of the Port Division i.e. North Port, South Port, Watgunge, West Port, Garden Reach, Ekbalpur, Nadial, Rajabagan and Metiabruz.